 - East Mediterranean

 - East Asia

 It appears that cats arrived in Asia around 2,000 years ago where they remained isolated, this is shown by their genetic differences compared to European and African cats, known as genetic drift.
 It also appears that cats within Asia were segregated showing more genetic diversity than the European populations of cats.
-Breeds which have come out of Asia include the Siamese, Korat, Birman and Burmese cats.
+Breeds that have come out of Asia include the Siamese, Korat, Birman and Burmese cats.

 So from the common ancestor, different variations of domestic cat occurred.

-First cat shows
+The first cat shows